 1 Comment

-Carol De Val almost 4 years ago
+Carol De Val over 4 years ago

 Mark, thank you for the words expressed today.
 I think they reflect what is on many of our hearts.
 Thanks for bringing the tumult of emotions associated with the recent happenings to the light.
 The prayer helps put into words so eloquently the issues we are facing.
 Blessings, Carol